PathlyLearningPlatform/Backend/README.md

+# Who Is This Project For

+This project is for students and learners who want learn in a structured way with ability to measure their progress precisely as well as for teachers and field experts who want to contribute to creating structured learning experiences for learners and students all over the world.

+## Students

+Students in all education levels as well as learners can use and will benefit from this learning platform.
+They will be given access to features that will help them learn faster and better such as:

+- learning paths,
+- progress tracking

+and even more in the future.

+## Teachers And Field Experts

+Teachers and field experts from all over the world will be able to help students and learners achieve educational goals by creating structured learning paths, which will include necessary knowledge as well as tools to assess progress and test skills.
+They will be provided with:

+- toolkit for creating such learning paths with the help of AI.

 # Problems And How This Project Solves Them

 The project aims to improve learning efficiency and satisfaction by tackling the following problems.